jwangSJS/CulminatingProject/README.md

 Piano
 ----------------------------------
-There are 25 keys on the on-screen piano, which is from C to C and includes 2 full ranges of notes (starting from C) and one high C in a third relative octave.
+There are 37 keys on the on-screen piano, which is from C to C and includes 3 full ranges of notes (starting from C) and one high C in a fourthd relative octave.

 The instrument selector takes an integer range, inclusive, of [0,127].
 It is advised to skim the midiDictionary for JFugue here: https://soundprogramming.net/file-formats/general-midi-instrument-list/